Skip to content

 Bring in your laundry when you leave the flat

-Make sure nothing is left outside on the balcony when you leave it — including ensuring that the Weber braai (barbecue) is inside the cabinet when you’re done cooking (Once, we left our braai on top the cabinet and the wind ripped off the metal lid and sent it flying into our neighbor’s garden.
+Make sure nothing is left outside on the balcony when you leave it — including ensuring that the little braai (barbecue) is back inside the cabinet when you’re done cooking (Once, we left our braai on top the cabinet and the wind ripped the metal lid off and sent it flying into our neighbour’s garden.
 Luckily, nobody was harmed!)

 🛋️ Dining & living room

 Tables: On all wooden furniture, please use coasters and place mats.
-Don’t put plates and cups on the table.
+Don’t put plates and cups directly on the wood.

-Fireplace: Please only use the fireplace if you are 100% confident you won’t smoke up the house or cause damage to our house.
-Don’t leave the fire unattended and always keep the door latched (else ash could go flying in the house if the wind picks up).
+Fireplace: We don’t have fire insurance for guests using the fireplace, so please only use it if you are 100% sure you won’t smoke up the house or cause damage to our house.
+Don’t leave the fire unattended and always keep the door latched (else ash will go flying in the house if the wind picks up).
 You can purchase firewood at most supermarkets.
-Please keep wood stored on the patio, and not indoors, as firewood in SA often carries invasive beetles which can burrow into and destroy other wood (which all our floors & much of our furniture is made of!).
+Please keep wood stored on the patio, and not inside, as firewood in SA often carries invasive insects which will burrow into and destroy other wood (which all our floors & much of our furniture is made of!).

 🍳 Kitchen